21 Day No Junk Food Challenge (Rules & Why It’s Worthwhile)

 Oftentimes, participants head into the 21 days no junk food challenge with anxiety that they will not be able to control their cravings.
 However, many people are pleasantly surprised by how much their cravings for junk food reduce in a short amount of time.
 Part of this can be explained with a little bit of food science.

 High fructose corn syrup is a common ingredient found in many processed junk foods.
-This ingredient has an effect on ghrelin, a hormone produced in the gastrointestinal tract that signals hunger to the brain [5].
-Normally, this hormone is suppressed after a meal to let the body know it is full and nourished.
-However, meals high in fructose have been shown to lessen the suppression of ghrelin, meaning this “hunger hormone” may remain elevated and lead to overeating [6].
+This ingredient has an effect on ghrelin, a hormone produced in the gastrointestinal tract that signals hunger to the brain.5 Normally, this hormone is suppressed after a meal to let the body know it is full and nourished.
+However, meals high in fructose have been shown to lessen the suppression of ghrelin, meaning this “hunger hormone” may remain elevated and lead to overeating.6

 Not only are processed foods higher in high fructose corn syrup, but they are typically packed with sodium (salt) for preservation.
-When salt intake is high, thirst is consequently increased [7].
-This can lead to the desire to grab sugary, high-calorie drinks like juice or soda.
+When salt intake is high, thirst is consequently increased.7 This can lead to the desire to grab sugary, high-calorie drinks like juice or soda.

-Typical questions for the 21 days no junk food challenge revolves around what food is allowed versus what is prohibited.
+Common questions about the 3 weeks of no junk food challenge often focus on which foods are allowed and which are prohibited.
 As a general rule, do your best to stick to foods in their most natural form.
 Use common sense and remember if it feels like cheating, it probably is!

 Is There Healthy Junk Food?